Distinction in Mathematics Awards

 The department can assist students in the program with finding an opportunity for a practicum, which consists of hands-on field work under the supervision of a professional mentor - either a faculty mentor or a mathematical scientist in industry or at a government research facility.
 For example, students can undertake a practicum with Washington University faculty in the mathematics department, at the medical school, or in other Arts & Sciences departments such as biology, economics or psychology.
 The practicum can be a major asset in job hunting or graduate school applications.

-Small modifications in the program may be approved in consultation with the program advisor.
+Small modifications in the above program may be approved in consultation with the student's advisor and with the Director of Undergraduate Studies in Mathematics.